-To assist the Multidisciplinary Expert Panel in identifying reviewers for the expert review process, ensure that all substantive expert, government and other stakeholders review comments are afforded appropriate consideration, advise lead authors on how to handle contentious or controversial issues and ensure that genuine controversies are adequately reflected in the text of the report concerned.
+To assist the Multidisciplinary Expert Panel in identifying reviewers for the expert review process, ensure that all substantive expert and government review comments are afforded appropriate consideration, advise lead authors on how to handle contentious or controversial issues and ensure that genuine controversies are adequately reflected in the text of the report concerned.

 In general, there will be two review editors per chapter, including its executive summary.
-In order to carry out the tasks allocated to them, review editors will need to have a broad understanding of the wider scientific, technical and socioeconomic issues being addressed.
+In order to carry out the tasks allocated to them, review editors will need to have a broad understanding of the wider scientific, technical and socio-economic issues being addressed.